cncf/toc/reviews/2022-curiefense-annual.md

 - The curiefense-helm project will be undergoing a major refactoring soon, which sparked from conversations with community members over slack.
+  This is separate from the effort to split the chart into its own repo.

 - Support for new proxies
 - New security protection strategies